 - Aim for double and triple-point squares.

 - Remember defense as well as offense; think twice about playing a word if it allows an opponent easy access to a point square.

-- WWF allows you to input random letter arrangements and see if they're legal with no penalty, letting you stumble into big point earners.
+- WWF allows you to input random letter arrangements and see if they're legal with no penalty, letting you stumble into big point earners by accident.

 - Bug your opponents' houses with hidden cameras to ensure those filthy cheaters aren't using word generators.